Add To Favorites

 Confused about place value?
 Roll for the highest numbers you can in this exciting game.
 Soon the numerals will always fall into the right place.

-Create a game board.
-Use Crayola Rainbow Twistables to give your paper game board an eye-catching title.
-With Crayola Washable Markers, divide the rest of your paper into columns and rows.
+Next, students create a game board.
+Use Crayola Rainbow Twistables to give the paper game board an eye-catching title.
+With Crayola Washable Markers, divide the rest of the paper into columns and rows.
 The number of columns determines how high you will be rolling (five columns are for tens of thousands, seven columns are millions).
 How many rows are you ready to play?

-Play your game!
+Groups are ready to play!
 Roll the cube.
 Decide in which column to place the numeral and record it with a Twistable.
 Try to create the highest number you can in each row.
 Repeat rolling until all the columns in one row have been filled.
-Figure out what the highest possible number could have been if you had put numerals in different places.
+Figure out what the highest possible number could have been if numerals had been put in different places.
 Repeat for each row.

-What is your strategy?
-Write some of your strategies for playing Pick a Place Value.
-Display your completed game boards next to written strategies.
-Ready for some competition?
+Determine strategies.
+Students write some of their strategies for playing Pick a Place Value.
+Display completed game boards next to written strategies.
+Ready for competition?